PKUFlyingPig/PipeSwitch/experi_reproduce/README.md

 conda create --name pipeswitch python=3.6 conda activate pipeswitch
 ```
-Then run the setup script which will install the pipeswitch pytorch\_plugin automatically.
+Then run the setup script which will install the pipeswitch pytorch\_plugin automatically (you need to run it in this directory).
 You can read the comments in the script to understand what it does.
 ```
 source setup.sh
 ```